Contents: Sell fast for cash | Sell fast with a top agent | Tips for selling faster | FAQ

 The catch | Strict purchase criteria; only available in certain markets |

-However, iBuyers charge service fees of about 5%, plus deductions for repairs, which could result in you walking away with less than you anticipated.
+However, iBuyers charge service fees of about 5%, plus deductions for repair costs identified during the company's home inspection, which could result in you walking away with less than you anticipated.

 Apart from the fees, iBuyers have strict criteria for the homes they purchase — including the neighborhood, age, home condition, and property type.
-They’re also available only in select markets.
+They're also only available in about 50 markets nationwide.

 Top iBuyers